JayminPatel007/jayminPatel-Spring_MVCLabSolution/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The JVM level was changed from '11' to '17', review the [JDK Version Range](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-Versions#jdk-version-range) on the wiki for more details.
 * The original package name 'com.example.debate-registration' is invalid and this project uses 'com.example.debateregistration' instead.

 # Getting Started